obiba/obiba-backup-tool/README.md

 * keeps X months per year
 * each month keeps the last Y backup days
 * each product backs up:
+  * specified files (with/out) wildcards in the backup config
   * specified folders in the backup config
   * specified databases in the backup config
   * the backup days and months can be customized per project